Joe Susan

-Joseph Susan (born September 18, 1955) is an American football coach and former player.
-He is presently the Special Assistant to The Head Football Coach at Rutgers University.
+Joseph Susan (born September 18, 1955) is an American college football coach and former player.
+He is the special assistant to the head football coach at Rutgers University, a position he has held since 2020.
 He was previously the head football coach for the Bucknell Bison of the Patriot League.
-Susan's second coaching stint at Bucknell (he was an assistant from 1981–1990) came on the heels of a nine-year tenure as the Rutgers Scarlet Knights offensive line and tight ends coach under Greg Schiano.
+Susan's second coaching stint at Bucknell (he was an assistant from 1981 to 1990) came on the heels of a nine-year tenure as the Rutgers Scarlet Knights offensive line and tight ends coach under Greg Schiano.
 He has been a head coach at one other school—Davidson College, where he led the Wildcats to the program's only perfect season in 2000.
 Susan stayed at Davidson for just that season.

-Susan grew up in South River, New Jersey and played college football at the University of Delaware from 1973 to 1976; his senior season he was named the Newark Touchdown Club Offensive Lineman of the Year.
+Susan grew up in South River, New Jersey and played college football at the University of Delaware from 1973 to 1976.
+In his senior season, he was named the Newark Touchdown Club Offensive Lineman of the Year.
 The Fightin' Blue Hens won two Lambert Cups and were the NCAA Division II runners-up during his playing tenure.